6XGate/bridgecmdr/PLAN.md

 - v2.1
   - Switch the majority of the IPC using tRPC.
-    - Level uses a streaming IPC.
+    - Level uses a streaming IPC, so leave it be for now.
     - Anything passing a file may still require some custom hanlding.
   - More drivers.
+  - Move more modules to core.